kiith-sa/ICE/docsrc/tutorials/modding.rst

 There can be any number of wave definitions, but two waves must not have identical names.

+A wave is actually just an entity, and a wave definition defines that entity.
+The wave is generally used to spawn units by setting the *spawner* component.
-Currently, the wave definition has one section, *spawn*, which is a sequence of units (entities) to be spawned.
+Spawner is a sequence of entities(units) to be spawned.

-Each unit is a mapping with one required key, *unit*, which specifies filename of the unit to spawn.
-The unit might contain more keys, which define components to override components loaded from the unit definition.
+Each entity is a mapping with one required key, *entity*, which specifies filename of the entity to spawn.
+Optional *delay* specifies delay to spawn after the wave, in seconds.

-In this example, the first unit has its physics component overridden, spawning it at a particular position, and the second also overrides the *dumbScript* component (explained below), specifying behavior of the spawned unit.
+Any components of the entity can be overridden by *components*, and, at the very least, the physics component should be set here to position the entity.
+The second entity overrides the *dumbScript* component (explained below), specifying behavior of the spawned unit.

 ^^^^^^^^^^^^
 Level script